Tuesday, December 18, 2007

 ready or not it's time to take responsibility

-work up to your ability,
+for your education, work up to your ability,

 ignore distractions, and others acting silly, rude--